abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 In this task, you'll access and explore the code repository of the web app using Visual Studio Code.
 Visual Studio Code is a cross-platform, lightweight but powerful source code editor.

-1. From the VM desktop, double-click on the **Visual Studio Code** desktop icon to open the application.
+1. From the LabVM desktop, double-click on the **Visual Studio Code** desktop icon to open the application.

    ![](media/2dg4.png "New Repository Creation Form")